michaeldye/mdye-shell-samples/README.md

 1. (optionally) Examine workdir content for each script and test (cf. [workdirs](#Workdirs))
 1. (optionally) Examine `shellcheck` output for warnings about code in scripts or tests

+Note that the [test runner](util/execute-tests.bash) is really naive about concurrent test execution: the simultaneity isn't controlled, all tests are launched in a subshell as quickly as they can be.
+Be careful if you expand the samples to include expensive operations or increase their volume considerably.

 ### Invoking Individual Tests

 It's useful to work on scripts in isolation to experiment with them.
 Each test script can be invoked directly, for example `./tests/ftest-check-envvars.bash`.
 When executed this way, stdout and stderr will be printed to the console.
 For information about the workdirs created when tests are executed, see [workdirs](#Workdirs).